 Just like Wonder Woman #1 (see above), this Flash series will have a prelude story in June’s The Flash #800.
 It will also adopt the numbering system, which will include the legacy issue number on the cover.

-The Flash #1 is available on 26th September.
+The Flash #1 was released on 26th September.

 Batman/Catwoman: The Gotham War